Welcome

 2. Different App Configurations for specific use-cases and populations

 Hypster takes care of these challenges by providing a simple way to define configuration spaces and instantiate them into concrete workflows.
-This enables you to easily manage and optimize multiple configurations in your codebase.
+This enables you to manage and optimize swappable runtime components in your codebase.

 ## Additional Reading